Nachitox123/collection_checklist/README.md

 # collections_checklist
- A checklist for your ongoing collection.
+ A checklist for your ongoing collections.